-- From manufacturing to healthcare to computer technologies to outdoor education, the Office of Workforce Development offers a wide array of high-quality career training programs that target the most in-demand industries in the region and award industry-recognized credentials. - The Office of Workforce Development is committed to connecting participants with the support services and financial resources that will help them be successful in their training programs.
-Financial support is available for all workforce training opportunities. - · Open enrollment trainings are scheduled each semester and listed on the department's website at train.gcc.mass.edu.
+From manufacturing to healthcare to computer technologies to outdoor education, the Office of Workforce Development offers a wide array of high-quality career training programs that target the most in-demand industries in the region and award industry-recognized credentials.

+- The Office of Workforce Development is committed to connecting participants with the support services that will help them be successful in their training programs.
+Financial support is available for all workforce training opportunities. - Open enrollment trainings are scheduled on a rolling basis and listed on the department's website at train.gcc.mass.edu.